Disclaimer

 - Example: Redirect

-reads from the pipe.
+command2's errors.command1's stdout goes into the pipe.
+Its stderr goes to the terminal.command2reads from the pipe.
 Its stdout goes to the terminal.
-Its stderr is redirected toerrors.log
+Its stderr is redirected toerrors.log.

 - Example: Redirect